Omk-Anand/HoloLib/README.md

 - Dedicated tracking wheels (supporting customizable vertical and horizontal layouts).
 - Chassis motor encoders.
 The EKF predicts state updates through holonomic kinematics and corrects them using sensor measurement models in real-time, keeping your coordinate tracking accurate.
+**It is not recommended to use the Pose EKF if you do not understand how to tune or manage it.**

 ### 2. Intelligent Obstacle Avoidance
 Navigate around preplanned obstacles.
 HoloLib features two advanced path-planning and obstacle avoidance modes:
 - **Recursive Waypoint Generation:** Automatically detects path intersections with predefined circular obstacles and recursively calculates safe bypass waypoints.
 - **Artificial Potential Fields (APF):** Models the target coordinate as an attractive force and obstacles as repulsive forces, generating real time bypass vectors.
 It features tangential bypass force scaling to elegantly "glide" around obstacles without stopping.
+**This feature is mainly used as a system for avoiding unplanned crashes, may require more tuning for dynamic autonomous routines**

 ### 3. Dynamic Gain Scheduling
 No single PID tuning configuration is perfect for both long-distance travels and micro adjustments.
 HoloLib's `GainScheduler` allows you to define multiple steps of PID gains.
 The chassis automatically scales and transitions its C++ PID controllers (`kP`, `kI`, `kD`, and `slew` rate) depending on the error magnitude, ensuring high acceleration at distance and zero overshoot settling at the target.